A Comprehensive Guide for Trust Executors

 If the decedent did not express instructions for the digital assets, the custodian’s terms-of-service agreement will dictate whether these assets can be accessed at all.
 Generally, these “boilerplate” agreements deny access to digital assets under these circumstances.

+8. Stay organized as an executor.
 A good organizational plan will help you stay on top of deadlines, properly account for all assets, and avoid delays in administration of the estate.
 Set up a filing and record system to keep track of the deceased’s assets, estate bills, court filings, and your notes.
 In addition, retain copies of all estate correspondence, including what you send out and what is sent to you.

+9. Manage and protecting estate assets.
 As the executor, you have a fiduciary responsibility to the estate beneficiaries to protect and properly invest estate assets.
 This starts with being prudent, loyal, and impartial.
 Until the estate is fully distributed to the beneficiaries, you should open an estate account to receive estate assets and pay estate bills.
 Real property should be maintained until the asset is transferred to the beneficiaries or sold.
 Investment property requires special attention because it may carry fiduciary liability if the assets are not prudently managed.
 Digital assets will have to be curated or deleted.

 Consider engaging a professional advisor to assist with the interim investment of estate assets.
 Additionally, don’t comingle any personal assets (whether yours or that of a beneficiary) with estate assets.

+10. Pay debts and administrative expenses.
 Before the probate estate is opened, burial and funeral costs will likely be incurred.
 The individual who pays these expenses will be reimbursed from the estate, or the estate will be billed for the costs.
 Other costs may arise—for instance, the custodians of digital assets may charge the estate an administrative fee for their disclosure.

 In addition, estate assets are subject to any outstanding personal creditor claims, taxes, and administrative expenses.
 If there aren’t enough assets to pay all creditor claims, state law and court procedure will prioritize how claims will be paid, and some creditors may remain unpaid.